otboss/Spring-Boot-Todo-List/README.md

     <li>
         Once signed into the postgres client cli tool, create the todo database using the command
         <pre>CREATE DATABASE todo;</pre>
+        The database can also be created using the single command below:
+        <pre>PGPASSWORD=admin100% psql -U admin -h localhost -p 5440 -c 'create database todo;'</pre>
     </li>
     <li>
         Exit the postgres client and start the Spring Boot server using the command: